We want to change the way the world teaches mathematics.

 *Students who used the system an average of 30 minutes per week.

 Math deficiencies happen across income lines.
 Preschool math scores predict 3rd grade reading scores better than preschool reading scores, and preschool math scores predict overall performance in fifth grade — it is not just math affected!
-8th grade math scores predict high school drop out.
+8th grade math scores predict high school dropout rates.

 All of the high paying jobs of today and tomorrow require mathematics.
 Writing software is an exercise in logic and algebra, both fields of mathematics.
 Our society is becoming more data driven, making statistics required for many University and College students, yet only 25% of high school students are proficient at high school math!